Details From The Senate’s Very Secret Obamacare Repeal Bill Will Finally Be Revealed Today

-* Senate Republicans are expected to release a draft of their bill that would repeal and replace Obamacare around 9:30 a.m.
+* Senate Republicans are expected to release a draft of their plan that would repeal and replace Obamacare around 9:30 a.m.
 ET today, after Republican leadership was widely criticized for writing it in secret and with so far no public or Democratic input.

 * The text of the final bill — which could impact millions of Americans if it were passed into law —will be released not long before senators have to vote on it, likely late next week.